CausticKirbyZ/cryprompt/README.md

 # Development

 ## ToDo:
+* the code is fairly messy.. should be cleaned up
 * hitting tab will autocomplete if only 1 suggestion exists
 * expose some options to change the autoprompt box color
 * refactor the autocomplete class to use escape codes for faster/easier cursor management